kbase/workspace_deluxe/performance/us/kbase/workspace/performance/refsearch/ReferenceBFSexperiment.md

 Discussion
 ----------

+The search time of 100ms for 5000 objects (e.g. 20ns / object) seems pretty reasonable and
-Adding the code to the production server seems pretty reasonable and gives a large benefit in terms of useability.
+reference searches give a large benefit in terms of useability.
 The test cases above are fairly outlandish and the larger search trees are extremely unlikely to happen in practice.
 Private objects are unlikely to have extremely large numbers of references (possibly private objects like the Biochem object might), and if